With bright chartreuse foliage and interesting growth habit, makes Dracaena reflexa [dra-SEE-nah, ree-FLEKS-uh] a popular houseplant.

 Pleomele plants also love high humidity and consistent year-round temperatures, dry environments cause its tips to turn brown.

-For lighting, bright indirect sunlight is best suited for reflexas’ growth.
+For lighting, bright indirect light is best suited for reflexas’ growth.

 Bright light will bring out great colors on the leaves.

-However, keep the plant out of direct sunlight as it can cause right scorches on the leaves.
+However, keep the plant out of the direct sun as it can cause right scorches on the leaves.

 It can survive in relatively low light levels but aim for high light for its typical living setting.